 I work as a consultant for VotesforSchools that provides a national weekly resource (VotePack), created by teachers, on topical issues that address multiple curriculum areas; Citizenship, PSHE, British Values and Prevent.
 The VotePack supports questioning and informed discussion that leads to an online national vote.
 Voting engages young people in democratic action, and gives them a voice, that genuinely influences national change.

 I was President (2013-2015) and Secretary (2015-2017) of ICPIC (The International Council of Philosophical Inquiry with Children).

-I am a Values-based Education (VbE) Specialist Consultant in Philosophy for Children, a Professional Affiliate of the Chartered College, a member of the Council of the Royal Institute of Philosophy, an Associate of the Philosophy in Education Project, and a member of the Advisory Board for BRILA Youth Projects (a Canadian educational charity committed to inspiring young people through philosophical dialogue and creative projects).
+I am an International Values-based Education Trust (IVET) Foundation Affiliate and a Values-based Education (VbE) Specialist Consultant in Philosophy for Children, a Professional Affiliate of the Chartered College, a member of the Council of the Royal Institute of Philosophy, an Associate of the Philosophy in Education Project, and a member of the Advisory Board for BRILA Youth Projects (a Canadian educational charity committed to inspiring young people through philosophical dialogue and creative projects).

 I am currently supporting Humanities 20:20, a campaign to promote the humanities in the primary curriculum.

 I have recently been inspired by the Harmony Project that explores principles of Harmony and how they can be applied in practice.